Jump to navigation

 Also supporting the Explorer Post 911 program are Fire Chief and Eagle Scout David Wolf, Estes Park Medical Center EMS Ambulance Director Guy Beesley, High School counselor Hannah Heckerson and Boy Scout volunteer and Eagle Scout Bill Marshall.
 The Post 911 Advisors who lead the program are Catherine Cornell (EMS Ambulance), Curt Plassmeyer & Matt Golon (Police) and Brian Faith (Fire).

 Explorer Post 911 is currently not recruiting new Explorers for the 2017-2018 program but will re-open registration for the 2018-2019 school year.
-For more information, visit the booth at High School Registration Day, or contact Bill Marshall at firstname.lastname@example.org.
+For more information, contact Bill Marshall at firstname.lastname@example.org.

 Catherine Cornell, EMS Officer